JosephJvB/tnd-best-tracks/README.md

 # tnd best tracks

+### todo
+- have this run on (webhook ?? cron) and update this years playlist
+  - could have a small playlist just for the current weeks tracks that too

 ### improvement opps
 1. findTrack retry to handle multiple songs per line:
   - check trackName for "/" or "&"